Matt Sieg

 Best Fit

-A defensive scheme that utilizes versatile safeties and allows them to play aggressively.
-His skills are maximized in a system where he can be moved around—playing deep half, rolling down into the box as an alley defender, or matching up against slot receivers.
-A program that values football intelligence and cross-training athletes on both sides of the ball would be an ideal environment.
+A defensive scheme that utilizes versatile safeties and allows them to play downhill and be aggressive in run support.
+His skills would be maximized in a system that employs split-safety looks and isn't afraid to walk a safety down into the box or match them up against slot receivers and tight ends.
+A program that values toughness, football IQ, and special teams contribution would be an ideal fit.

 Player Comparison